smXplorer/AlliGator/docs/source/alligator-settings-window.rst

       message to the Notebook (useful for debugging or error reporting purposes).
 Errors are ignored and do not prevent AliGator from running, but might indicate bugs or incorrect input parameters.
-    + *Beep on Error*: if checked off, each error is signalled by a Windows "Critical Stop" sound.
+    + *Beep on Error*: if checked off, each error is signaled by a Windows "Critical Stop" sound.
     + *Beep after Script*: if checked off, outputs a Windows "Exclamation" sound.